gimli-org/gimli/doc/BUILD_LINUX.rst

     python -c 'import pygimli as pg; pg.version()'

-**All following building procedures are outdated and may not work without tweaking**
+**All following build procedures are outdated and may not work without tweaking**